dmitmel/dotfiles/README.md

 # dotfiles

-My dotfiles for Mac OS X &amp; Ubuntu
+My dotfiles for Mac OS X, Ubuntu and Raspbian.